 Create a list of fun things you can do together as a couple.

 12. The grass isn’t greener on the other side.

 It’s greener where you water it.
 Keep your marriage the priority.
 Not happy with a part of it?
 Talk to your spouse and come up with ideas to help grow that area together.

 And how best you can relate to them.

 When your spouse has issues with your family members, it best you handle them yourself.
-You know your family members better than your spouse.
+You know your family members better than your spouse and vice versa.

 Don’t forget to set boundaries in your marriage too.